-MUTE Operation
+MUTE OPERATION

-The MUTE pin is an input for controlling the output state of the TPA3100D2.
+The MUTE pin is an input for controlling the output state of the TPA3106D1.
 A logic high on this terminal disables the outputs.
-A logic low on MUTE enables the outputs.
+A logic low on this pin enables the outputs.
 This terminal may be used as a quick disable/enable of outputs when changing channels on a television or transitioning between different audio sources.

 The MUTE terminal should never be left floating.
-For power conservation, the SHUTDOWN terminal should be used to reduce the guiescent current to the absolute minimum level.
+For power conservation, the SHUTDOWN terminal should be used to reduce the quiescent current to the absolute minimum level.